mnisjk/MySQL-distance-between-GPS-coordinates/README.md

 2565.80921930121
 ```

-Find the two closet cities (in our table) to Paris, France
+Find the two closest cities (in our table) to Paris, France
 ```
 mysql> SELECT city, country FROM cities ORDER BY DISTANCE( 48.856638, 2.352241, cities.lat, cities.lon, 'KM' ) ASC LIMIT 2;
 Geneva       Switzerland